Time until event:

-Fully accredited - by the RNZCGP for 25 CME credits for CPD purposes.
+Fully accreditated - by the RNZCGP for 25 CME credits for CPD purposes.
 It is approved as an approved conference up to $590 for GPEP 1 registrars.

 Live/hybrid/virtual - All our live conferences are designed so that even if you are sick, isolating with COVID, need to leave early - we got you covered.
 Our courses are live-streamed and available to view for 7 days after each conference.

 Masters level pre-reading – Professor Cliff Rosendahl has kindly offered Chapter 7 of the IMED7001 course at the University of Queensland Masters Programme as pre-reading for the course, so you can start improving your dermatoscopy knowledge from day 1!

 Interactive teaching – We will provide lots of examples, quizzes and repetition to help reinforce key points.
 We will allow plenty of time during the conference to take audience questions.

 Cost: Early Bird rate: $1795 + GST ($1695 + GST if registrar or nurse - please use the code REGISTRAR at checkout)